-We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Fond du Lac, Wisconsin (the "City") for the year ended December 31, 2017.
-The City's financial statements, including our report thereon dated July 30, 2018, are presented in a separate audit report document.
+We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Fond du Lac, Wisconsin (the "City") as of and for the year ended December 31, 2018.
+The City's financial statements, including our report thereon dated July 30, 2019, are presented in a separate audit report document.
 Professional standards require that we provide you with the following information related to our audit.